frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/install-am32.md

 This list does not cover all the options on the market, just the ones I'm aware of.
 This repo's [wiki has a page with a list](../../../wiki/ESCs-with-AM32-already-installed).

-If you want to install AM32 on your own, the original instructions are from the official AM32 project: https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware/wiki/Hacking-Guide
+If you want to install AM32 on your own, the original instructions are from the official AM32 project: https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware/wiki/Hacking-Guide .
+My instructions below is similar and is focused on the latest software version from ST.

-My instructions here will reference my own documentation pages.

 # What is AM32?